 The rest of this post will detail the specific behavior on Windows, and explain why it is prone to deadlocks.
 I think it is generally a bad practice to call standard library functions on other platforms too, although I do not have a detailed proof to back my words (yet!).

-If you read the MSDN documentation of DllMain, you will realize that this function is quite dangerous to use.
+If you read the MSDN documentation of DllMain, you should realize that this function is quite dangerous to use.
 I extracted and highlighted some parts below:

 Warning There are serious limits on what you can do in a DLL entry point.
 To provide more complex initialization, create an initialization routine for the DLL.
 You can require applications to call the initialization routine before calling any other routines in the DLL.